clemcer/loggifly/README.md

 </details>

-However some of these settings that can also be set per container and per keyword.<br>
+However, some settings can also — or only — be configured per container or even per keyword.
+Settings are applied in the following order of priority:<br>
-This is the order in which they are applied: keyword > container > global settings.
-Some other settings can only be set per keyword.
-This is an Overview of all the settings and where you can set them:
+`keyword > container > global settings`.

+Below is an overview of all available settings and where they can be configured.
+(For a detailed explanation of per-container and per-keyword settings, refer to the [Containers](#-containers) section.

-<details><summary><em>Click to expand:</em><strong> Overviw of all the setings: </strong></summary>
+<details><summary><em>Click to expand:</em><strong> Overview of all the setings: </strong></summary>

 | Setting                         | Global (`settings`) | Per Container (`containers`) | Per Keyword (`keywords`, etc.) | Description |